When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 -

-Apply neem oil or fungicidal soap sprays to fight fungal and bacterial diseases.
+Apply neem oil or fungicidal soap sprays to combat fungal/bacterial pathogens.

 -